andrewwoods1/andrewwoods1.github.io/_posts/2018-05-01-Odds-Bias-in-Irish-Football.md

 ---
 layout: post
-title: Soccermatics odds-bias strategy - Does it apply to Irish league football?
+title: Soccermatics odds-bias strategy in Irish league football
 ---

 In his book Soccermatics: Mathematical Adventures in the Beautiful Game, David Sumpter trials a number of gambling strategies on English Premier League football.